shuruthivelraj0410/redis_pub_sub_mechanism/README.md

 Subscriber not only uses the datas in server also listens to the messages left on channels As soon as publishers publishes the message the subscriber receives the message

+to start :
+node sub.js in one terminal
+parallely start
+node pub.js in other terminal